crunchy-devops/jenkins-pic/JMETER.md

 Start with your mouse over Thread group and right click on it.
 menu Add -> Sampler ->  Http request
 Start with your mouse over Http request and right click on it.
-menu Add -> Assertions ->  Reponse assertion
+menu Add -> Assertions ->  Response assertion
 Start with your mouse over Thread Group and right click on it.
 menu Add -> Listener->  View Results Tree